 A small Committee meets regularly to plan these events.
 The Principal appoints the Governing Body Representative on the Committee.
 The current President is Ben Parker, and the Hon Secretary is Veronica Lowe.
 We welcome ideas from Senior Members on useful initiatives the Association might take.

-Zena Sorokopud is the national co-ordinator of the Regional Network.
-The aim is to create a vibrant, thriving community of alumni, where Senior Members feel connected to College and each other, wherever they live.
-The Regional Coordinators are:
+Zena Sorokopud is the Alumni Association national coordinator.
+The aim of the network is to create a vibrant, thriving community of alumni who feel connected to College and each other, wherever they live.

 Alumni Association key contacts